CenterForDigitalHumanities/rerum_server/API.md

 existing vocabularies, but for now the applications accessing RERUM will need to interpret these data if it is relevant.

+### RERUM history

+History is stored through pointers that create a B-Tree.
+All nodes in the B-tree know the root node, the previous node and the next node.

+You can ask for all descendants or all ancestors from any given node so long as you know the node's @id and the node is not deleted.
+See [history parents](#history-tree-before-id) and [history children](#history-tree-since-id) for more details about this process.

+Deleted objects are not present in the B-Tree, but do exist as separate nodes that can be requested by the URI directly.
+A reference to their previous and next nodes as they were at the time of deletion exists in these deleted nodes.

+### RERUM attribution

+**Undergoing development**
+RERUM will associate your key with any action you perform on an item in `__rerum.generatedBy`.
+A key match is required for certain actions so that not just anyone can alter or remove the things you have created.
+If an authorized user attempts one of these actions they will get a 403:Forbidden response with explanation on how to fork your work instead of altering it.

+### RERUM authentication

+**Undergoing development**
+RERUM will create an `agent` for you when you register to use it.
+This `agent` will be in JSON format and store a key generated by [Auth 0](https://auth0.com/).
+The key will remain unique to your application on your server and will be used to generate a session.
+The session will expire and can be forced to expire (like a logout).
+Expired sessions will cause 401:Unauthorized response with explanation on how to refresh your session.

-## RERUM context
+### RERUM context

+**Undergoing development**
 Objects in RERUM should be JSON-LD, which means they should have an @context provided when they are created.
-However, Ordinary JSON documents can be created in the store.
+However, ordinary JSON documents are allowed in the store.
 These JSON documents can be interpreted as JSON-LD by referencing a JSON-LD context document in an HTTP Link Header as described here https://www.w3.org/TR/json-ld/#h3_interpreting-json-as-json-ld.
-RERUM provides this @context in the Link header and also provides an @context for the __rerum terms mentioned above.
+RERUM provides this @context in the Link header and also provides an @context for the `__rerum` terms mentioned above.

 ## REST